materialsproject/MPenv/README.rst

 2. This only works on NERSC

 3. This only works if your NERSC shell is BASH, not CSH.
 Note that by default NERSC often sets CSH. **Seriously, BASH needs to be your DEFAULT shell.
 You cannot just start bash within CSH or virtualenv fails at NERSC.** To change your default shell, login to nim.nersc.gov, go to 'Logins by host', then 'change login shell', then change your shells.
+Type `echo $SHELL` when logged in to confirm that your shell is BASH (e.g. `/bin/bash`).

 4. After creating your environment, you can't move or rename it.
 If you need to delete it see the instructions below.

 Part 1 - Install the MPenv code at NERSC and request an environment
 -------------------------------------------------------------------

-1. Log into Carver.
-In theory, Hopper and Edison should also work, but recent changes at NERSC might have changed this.
+1. Log into Edison.
+Carver is scheduled to be retired by October 2015, and Hopper is scheduled to be retired by January 2016, so use those systems at your own risk.

 2. Type::

-    module load python/2.7.3
+    module load python/2.7.9
-    module swap numpy numpy/1.8.1
+    module load numpy/1.9.2
-    module load virtualenv/1.8.2
+    module load virtualenv
     module load virtualenvwrapper
     mkdir admin_env
-    virtualenv --no-site-packages admin_env
+    virtualenv admin_env
     source admin_env/bin/activate
     cd admin_env
     git clone git@github.com:materialsproject/MPenv.git